login

 COMMENTS

 The following is Max Alekseyev's proof of the formula: Suppose that we have a (0,1)-matrix M with permanent equal to 1.
 Then in M there is a unique set of n elements, each equal to 1, whose product makes the permanent equal 1.
-Permute the columns of M so that these n elements become arranged along the main diagonal, denote the resulting matrix by M'.
-It is clear that each M' correspond to n! different matrices M (here the factor n! comes).
+Permute the columns of M so that these n elements become arranged along the main diagonal, and denote the resulting matrix by M'.
+It is clear that each M' corresponds to n! different matrices M (this is where the factor n! in the formula comes from).

 This works in the reverse direction as well, resulting in the statement: The permanent of M' is 1 if and only if M'' represents the adjacency matrix of some DAG.
 Therefore there exist A003024(n) distinct matrices M'. - Vladeta Jovovic, Oct 27 2009